g-aggarwal/mlx-hub/README.md

 <h1 align="center">MLX Hub</h1>

-MLX-Hub is a tool for downloading and managing [MLX](https://github.com/ml-explore/mlx) models from [Hugging Face Hub](https://huggingface.co) on [Apple Silicon Devices](https://support.apple.com/en-us/116943).
+MLX-Hub is a tool for downloading and managing [MLX](https://github.com/ml-explore/mlx) AI models from [Hugging Face Hub](https://huggingface.co) on [Apple Silicon Devices](https://support.apple.com/en-us/116943).
-It provides a command line interface (CLI) and a Python library to make it easy to search, download, and manage [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) without leaving your development environment.
+The python package provides a command line interface (CLI) and a Python library to conveniently search, download, and manage [MLX models](https://huggingface.co/models?library=mlx&sort=downloads) without leaving your development environment.
 The `mlx_hub` python package has a built-in CLI tool called 'mlx-hub-cli', that not only accepts command line arguments but also supports an [Interactive Mode](#interactive-mode), directly from the terminal.

 ## Features